 Step one: understand California chain control rules.

 There are three levels of chain control, and you can see these by checking the highway status from Caltrans.
-Here’s the 395 (major Eastern Sierra highway) and the 203 (connects the 395 to Mammoth’s Main Lodge).
-(Edit, November 2019: Caltrans has updated its site.
-You can use this).
+Go here and check 395 (major Eastern Sierra highway) and the 203 (connects the 395 to Mammoth’s Main Lodge).
 Mid-storm, you’ll want to keep checking this every ~30 minutes because the chain control restrictions and road closures shift with the conditions.

 - R1 – Unless you have snow tires (with M+S stamped on the sidewall), you need to have chains or cables on one of your axles.